spandansingh/url_scraper/README.md

 composer install
 ```

-Now, set the mysql database credentials in the app/.env file to connect with database.
+Now, set the MySQL database credentials in the app/.env file to connect with database.
 Please find the exported sql file in the root folder.

-Threshold number of retries could be modifiled by changing the environment variable RETRIES inside the /app/.env file
+The Threshold number of retries could be modifiled by changing the environment variable RETRIES_THRESHOLD inside the /app/.env file
 Default number of retries is 3.
 Now, change the directory to /app and start the worker to process urls by running the following command.

 ```bash
 # Start the worker
 php artisan moveinsync:url_scraper
 ```

-Now open another terminal instance and run the following to get the report of failed urls.
+Now open another terminal instance and run the following to get the report of failed urls using API ( http://localhost:8000/urls/failed )

 ```bash
 # Start the HTTP Server
 php -S localhost:8000 -t public
 ```

-Note : The report for the failed urls will be accessible at http://localhost:8000/urls/failed